Siege of Savannah: Siege

-The French commander, rejecting the idea of assaulting the British defenses, unloaded cannons from his ships and began a bombardment of the city.
+Estaing, rejecting the idea of assaulting the British defenses, unloaded cannons from his ships and began a bombardment of the city.
 The city, rather than the entrenched defenses, bore the brunt of this bombardment, which lasted from October 3 to 8.
 "The appearance of the town afforded a melancholy prospect, for there was hardly a house that had not been shot through", wrote one British observer.

-When the bombardment failed to have the desired effect, d'Estaing changed his mind, and decided it was time to try an assault.
+The Franco-American bombardment killed numerous civilians; an American officer stated that "The poor women and children have suffered beyond description.
+A number of them in Savannah have already been put to death by our bombs and cannon", while one of Prevost’s aides commented that "Many poor creatures were killed trying to get to their cellars, or hide themselves under the bluff of the Savannah River."
+When the bombardment failed to have the desired effect, Estaing changed his mind, and decided it was time to try an assault.
 He was motivated in part by the desire to finish the operation quickly, as scurvy and dysentery were becoming problems on his ships, and some of his supplies were running low.
-While a traditional siege operation would likely have succeeded eventually, it would have taken longer than d'Estaing was prepared to stay.
+While a traditional siege operation would likely have succeeded eventually, it would have taken longer than Estaing was prepared to stay.